 With El Nino taking a few weeks off in exchange for temps in the 70s, I caught gardening fever this week.
 Yesterday I planted the first batch of seed trays for Spring transplants.
 Seeds will come indoors at night, as nighttime temperatures are still seasonably cool—38 degrees predicted for this Monday February 1st.
-Fine temperatures for direct sowing cool weather crops like potatoes, chard, cress, bok choi, arugula, parsley, and cilantro.
+Fine temperatures for direct sowing cool weather crops like chard, cress, bok choi, arugula, parsley, cilantro, and potatoes.

 Since this is my first planting season in L.A., I'm beginning this garden journal to monitor planting dates, fertilizing, seed varieties, crop yields, flavor profiles, etc. I'm also experimenting with off-season planting just to see what this climate will produce and how plants react to our particular micro-climate.
 Planting baking pumpkins in January, for instance, is certainly not on anybody's planting guide!
 We live on a southeast facing hilltop, 6 miles north of downtown LA, 20 miles from the coast, and 13 miles from the San Gabriel Mountains.
 If you garden year-round in Southern California, I'd love to hear what you grow and what your micro-climate is like.
 Please share in comments below.